marcusdossantost/OpenEMR_testRigor_files/README.md

 3. **Click on "Create Test Suite":**
    - Once all the details are filled in, click the "Create Test Suite" button to save and finalize your new test suite.

-## Running Tests with the CLI locally
+## Running Tests with the CLI Locally

 1. **Install testRigor CLI:**
    - Ensure you have Node.js installed on your machine (version 18 or higher).